Ouattaras Party Wins Majority In Ivory Coast Parliament Vote - UrduPoint

 It was a key test of stability following violence surrounding October's presidential vote, which was boycotted by the opposition and claimed 87 lives.

+"We see that the RHDP is the most representative party in Ivory Coast," said the party's number two Adama Bictogo.

+"We have elected officials throughout the territory in all regions," he added, hailing "the transparency, the calm" with which the elections were carried out.

-The main opposition PDCI has however alleged electoral fraud, while the FPI party of ex-president Laurent Gbagbo had called on its supporters to remain calm and await the official results.
+The main opposition PDCI has however alleged electoral fraud, while ex-president Laurent Gbagbo's FPI party had called on its supporters to remain calm and await the official results.

 Tuesday's results showed the largest opposition grouping will be a coalition formed by PDCI members and Gbagbo supporters, which won 50 seats.